VEGAN CEVICHE (V+, R, GF, GrF, NF, P)

 Add salt to the onion/tomato mixture to taste and sprinkle some garnish on top.

 Serve with ...popcorn (the best), sliced avocado (so good), chochos or lupini beans (as shown in this recipe.
 You can buy them in specialist Ecuadorian, Spanish or Portuguese food shops.
-They are amazing, mild-tasting fermented plant-based protein powerhouses!), tostado (as shown in this recipe, another amino acid superhero, though hard to come by outside South America, so be warned) or just some good old rice.
+They are amazing, mild-tasting fermented plant-based protein powerhouses!), tostado (another amino acid superhero, though hard to come by outside South America, so be warned) or just some good old rice.